 Edit the registry

 a.
-Navigate to HKLM\SOFTWARE\Policies\Microsoft\OneDrive
+Go to HKLM\SOFTWARE\Policies\Microsoft\OneDrive

 b.
-Right-click > New > String Value.
+Right-click > New > DWORD (32-bit) Value

 c.
-Name: SyncAdminReports
+Name: EnableSyncAdminReports

 d.
-Type: REG_SZ
+Type: REG_DWORD

-reg.exe add HKLM\Software\Policies\Microsoft\OneDrive /v SyncAdminReports /t REG_SZ /d <your Tenant Association Key> /f
+reg.exe add HKLM\Software\Policies\Microsoft\OneDrive /v EnableSyncAdminReports /t REG_DWORD /d 1

-Open Group Policy Editor (gpedit.exe).
+Open Group Policy Editor (gpedit.exe)

-b.
-Navigate to Computer Configuration\Administrative Templates\OneDrive.
+Go to Computer Configuration\Administrative Templates\OneDrive.

-After you enable the SyncAdminReports setting on devices, it takes up to three days for reports to be available.
+When you enable the EnableSyncAdminReports setting on devices, it can take up to three days for reports to be available.
 Devices will appear in the report after this time.
 Forcing a specific device to report data is unsupported.

-OneDrive Sync health dashboard
+Navigate the OneDrive Sync health dashboard

 After you set up the dashboard as described in the previous section, the Global Reader admin role is sufficient to access and view reports.